antoinetlc/reflectance_maps/README.md

 **Important note** : In this implementation the sample is supposed to be almost flat and illuminated by a flat light source (e.g LCD screen) and not a light stage.

 During the measurements the gradients illumination used were : order 0 (full white illumination), +X gradient, -X gradient, +Y gradient, -Y gradient, second order X gradient and Y second order gradient.
-The +Z and -Z gradients are omited due to the planar assumption of the surface (see note).
+The +Z and -Z gradients were omited due to the planar assumption of the surface (see note).
 The light source was also linearly polarised (LCD screen) and a polariser was added on the camera to allow the diffuse/specular separation.
 Please refer to the papers for more details.

 ## Compilation
 This program has been compiled and tested on Windows environment.